-Our most well-known and recognised project in the field of research popularisation is "Ask a Researcher", which provides short, one-minute lectures on interesting topics.
+- Our most well-known and recognised project in the field of research popularisation is "1 minute lecture" (previously known as "Ask a Researcher"), which provides short, one-minute lectures on interesting topics.
 The aim of the project is to give knowledge-based answers to different questions that people face every day.
 In the project, our rearchers answer the questions that come from outside the university - people interested in research, teachers, students, parents, etc. The short videos are made public through Estonian National Broadcasting: research news portal Novaator and morning programme Terevisioon.
 Watch the one minute lectures here.

 - The Institute of Natural and Health Sciences organizes the Nature Academy every year, which gives young scientists an idea of what science means and how to understand the different processes that take place in nature, what their connections are to our daily lives and how to study it all.
 In 2017, the Nature Academy also received the Estonian Science Popularization Award.

 - In order to introduce science and the work of researchers to different target groups, we organize a science week at Tallinn University at the end of September every year during the Science Night Festival.
 The program of which is very varied: we offer various workshops, lectures, film experiences, experiments, etc to those interested.
 The number of participants is growing each year.